mongodb/docs/source/faq/sharding.rst

 Is sharding appropriate for a new deployment?
 ---------------------------------------------

-Many most cases, no.
+Sometimes.

-Unless your data set is too big to fit on single servers, begin with unsharded environments .
+If your data set fits on a single servers, you should begin with an unsharded deployment.

-Converting an unsharded database to a :term:`shard cluster` is easy and seamless, so there is *little advantage* to configuring sharding while your data set is small.
+Converting an unsharded database to a :term:`shard cluster` is easy and seamless, so there is *little advantage* in configuring sharding while your data set is small.

-In any case, new production deployments should use :term:`replica sets
+Still, all production deployments should use :term:`replica sets
 <replication>` to provide high availability and disaster recovery.

 How does sharding work with replication?
 ----------------------------------------

-Each :term:`shard` is a logical collection of partitioned data.
+Each :term:`shard` is deployed as its own replica set.

-A single :program:`mongod` instance or preferably, an independent :term:`replica set` can hold the data for every shard.

 What happens to unsharded collections in sharded databases?
 -----------------------------------------------------------

 In the current implementation, all databases in a :term:`shard cluster` have a "primary :term:`shard`."
-Any collection that is not sharded resides in its entirety on the primary shard for its database.
+All unsharded collection within that database will reside on the same shard.

-Future versions will distributed un-sharded collections to different shards so that collections may reside on any *single* shard.
+Future versions will distributed unsharded collections to different shards.

-When will MongoDB distribute data to multiple shards?
+How does MongoDB distribute data across shards?
 -----------------------------------------------------

-MongoDB :term:`sharding` is range based.
-As a result, all documents in a collection belong to a :term:`chunk`.
-Migrations, which distribute chunks among :term:`shards <shard>`, only occur when there are multiple chunks and an unequal distribution of chunks among shards.

-In the current implementation, the default chunk size is 64 megabytes, which means the collection must have at least 64 megabytes before a migration will occur.
+Sharding must be specifically enabled on a collection for the collection to be distributed across shards.
+Once sharding is enabled on the collection, MongoDB will assign various ranges of collection data to the different shards in the cluster.
+The cluster will correct imbalances between shards by migrating ranges of data from one shard to another.

+TODO: continue from here.

 What happens if a client updates a document in a chunk during a migration?
 --------------------------------------------------------------------------